premdeshmukh18/TaazaKhabar/README.md

-# Taaza-Khabar-News-app-
+# Taazakhabar
-Taaza-khabar is news webapp which is created using ReactJs.
+Taazakhabar is news app which provides you the news across the globe and keeps you up to date.This app is created using react library